Key facts

 Career outcomes

-Blend creativity and empathy to make a positive impact and fortify your future health career with a solid grounding in the arts.
-Gain the skills to bridge gaps between art, culture, and well-being.
+Are you ready to blend creativity and empathy to make a positive impact and fortify your future health career with a solid grounding in the arts?
+Gain the skills to bridge gaps between art, culture, and well being.
 Your career opportunities from this degree will vary depending on the majors you have selected.
 You will be curating your future career from day one and graduating with a variety of career paths that you could pursue.

 Studying health sciences could lead you into careers in areas such as: